Does your organization have a spare $14M to spend on fines, penalties, and revenue loss due to a non-compliance event?

 3. Consider the Size of Your Business:

-You may face different standards than a publicly-traded enterprise or a small business, dependent on the type and size of your company.
-Reexamine compliance standards as your business grows to ensure you are still compliant in light of any business structural changes.
+Depending on your company's type and size, you may face different standards than a publicly traded enterprise or a small business.
+Reexamine compliance standards as your business grows to ensure you are still compliant in light of any structural changes.

 Once you have determined which regulations apply to your business, you will want to complete a full cybersecurity assessment.
 This assessment will help you determine how well you are currently meeting all applicable regulatory requirements, enabling you to make changes or improvements where necessary.